 The treatment for the torn ligaments in ankle sprains can vary greatly depending on the severity of the injury.
 After the initial trauma, it’s always a good idea to apply ice and compression to the ankle while you make your way to the doctor.
 A podiatrist will order the necessary imaging tests to determine the grade of your sprain, the exact location of the ligament tears, and the type of treatment you will need to follow.

-Almost all ankle sprains can be treated without surgery with a combination of rest, immobilisation and rehabilitation exercises.
+Almost all ankle sprains can be treated without surgery with a combination of rest, immobilisation, rehabilitation exercises and orthotics.
 However, fully torn ligaments in ankle sprains tend to require surgery.

 Ankle Ligament Reconstruction (ALR) is one of the most common procedures used to treat torn ligaments in your ankle.
 In some cases, your doctor will perform an arthroscopy first to inspect the joint and pinpoint the exact location of the injury.
 The ALR itself is a relatively simple procedure that will help your ankle become stable again, and it is typically an outpatient procedure.